arget4me/GablingMarlow/README.md

 </br>

-**Prototype Game [GablingMarlow]:** I want a pussle solving aspect.
+**Prototype Game [GablingMarlow]:** I want a puzzle solving aspect.
 Thinking of having 3rd person view and controll.
 I want the player to experiance a sense of wonder and mystery when playing the finished game.
 </br>

 ## Early placholder graphics